 The red-haired businesswoman is constantly on the go, one minute winging her way across the Caribbean and the next somewhere in the United States.

 If you work in the Caribbean entertainment industry or are familiar with its players, Denel would surely be known to you.
-The Trinidad-born Canadian citizen works as a public relations manager, artist liaison, event coordinator and voice artist in various countries, especially on the Carnival circuit.
+The Trinidad-born Canadian citizen works as an event manager, artist liaison, public relations specialist and voice artist in various countries, especially on the Carnival circuit.